 In-water work associated with pier development would consist of placing pilings and would require minimal removal of vegetation along approximately 560 linear feet of wetland habitat.
-No designated EFH is within the RWR and no effects would occur to EFH.
+No designated EFH is within the RWR.

 Impacts from construction activities may affect aquatic fauna and fisheries, in small, localized areas (footprints of the piers and signage) these effects are expected to be minor and short term and temporarily disturbed aquatic fauna would likely find refuge in plentiful suitable habitats nearby.
 The timing of any noise-producing activities would be planned to minimize disturbances to coastal-nearshore and marine life.
 Potential impacts to estuarine and aquatic fauna and managed fisheries would be considered and avoided or minimized to the extent practicable during design and construction.